ssgoh/Intro_To_Raspberry_Pi/README.md

 more advance courses.

-Introduction to Python
+- Introduction to Python

-What is Python and why use it?
+- What is Python and why use it?

-Setting up a development environment
+- Setting up a development environment

-Basic data types in Python
+- Basic data types in Python

-Variables and data types (int, float, str, etc.)
+- Variables and data types (int, float, str, etc.)

-Operators (arithmetic, comparison, etc.)
+- Operators (arithmetic, comparison, etc.)

-Control structures in Python
+- Control structures in Python

-Conditional statements (if/else)
+- Conditional statements (if/else)

-Loops (for/while)
+- Loops (for/while)

-Functions and modules in Python
+- Functions and modules in Python

-Defining and using functions
+- Defining and using functions

-Importing and using external modules
+- Importing and using external modules / Libraries

 Course and lesson notes are available to you on this Github repository.